bott0n/rust_externalC2/README.md

 # Rust External C2

 A Rust-based External C2 client and Python-based server for Cobalt Strike, using third-party / white-listed endpoint as the transport layer.
+Allowed to hide the c2 connection traffic behind trust domain.
+Support Passthrough mode (Cobalt Strike 4.10 Feature)S
 ## Architecture

 ```